MikolajKardys/inz-repo/README.md

 java -jar inz-repo-jar-1.0.0.jar run-simulation
 ```

 This command takes no parameters and relies entirely on the contents of a *config.json* which should be placed in the same directory as the *.jar* file before its execution.
-A sample *config.json* file with all the necessary data files has in provided inside the *example-data* directory.
+A sample *config.json* file with all the necessary data files has been provided inside the *example-data* directory.
 Any config file must consist of the following data:

 - "iterations" - the number of total iterations to be executed; each one corresponds exactly to 0.2 seconds
 - "iterations-save" - iteration interval between every two frames visible inside the visualization